Roy Emerson: Biography

 Emerson's last major singles title came at the French Championships in 1967 – the year before the open era began.
 His 12 major singles titles stood as a men's record until 2000, when it was surpassed by Pete Sampras.
 Emerson signed a professional contract with the National Tennis League in early April 1968.

 Emerson had 10 straight victories in Grand Slam tournament finals in which he appeared, which is an all-time record.

 Emerson's final Grand Slam doubles title was won in 1971 at Wimbledon (partnering Laver).
 His 16 Grand Slam doubles crowns were won with five different partners.
 From 1960 to 1965, he won six consecutive French Open men's doubles titles.
 Jack Kramer, the long-time tennis promoter and tennis great, writes in his 1979 autobiography that "Emerson was the best doubles player of all the moderns, very possibly the best forehand court player of all time.
 He was so quick he could cover everything.
 He had the perfect doubles shot, a backhand that dipped over the net and came in at the server's feet as he moved to the net.
 Gene Mako and Johnny van Ryn could hit a shot like that sometimes, but never so often nor as proficiently as Emerson."

 Emerson was also a member of a record eight Davis Cup winning teams between 1959 and 1967.

 Emerson's 12 singles and 16 doubles titles make him one of the leading players in Grand Slam tournament history.

-Emerson's last top-20 ranking was in 1973, primarily owing to his winning his 105th and final career title at the Pacific Coast Championships in San Francisco.
+Emerson's last top-20 ranking was in 1973, primarily owing to his winning his 119th and final career title at the Pacific Coast Championships in San Francisco.
 He defeated Roscoe Tanner, Arthur Ashe, and Björn Borg in the last three rounds of that tournament.
 Emerson played just a few tournaments through 1977.
-His last appearance was in the Gstaad, Switzerland tournament in 1983.
+His last appearance was at the Swiss Open in Gstaad, Switzerland in 1983.

 Although he exited the tournament circuit, Emerson did not retire.
 In the late 1970s, he served as a player/coach for the Boston Lobsters in World Team Tennis (WTT).
 He mostly played doubles with the Lobsters and often teamed with fellow Australian Tony Roche.
 In the 1978 season, the last season under the original iteration of World Team Tennis, Roy coached the Lobsters to the Eastern Division Championship and into the WTT Finals against the Los Angeles Strings.
 The final Lobster team that Emerson coached consisted of Tony Roche, Mike Estep (for part of the season), and Emerson himself as the male players.

 Emerson now resides in Newport Beach, California with his wife, Joy, and daughter, Heidi, and has a home in Gstaad where he holds a tennis clinic each summer.
 His son, Antony, was an All-American in tennis at Corona del Mar High School and the University of Southern California and played on the professional tour briefly.
 Roy and Antony won the United States Hard Court Father-and-Son title in 1978.
 Roy briefly coached promising juniors at East Lake Woodlands in Oldsmar, Florida.